Bisphosphonate: Other

+There is observational evidence and molecular explanation for some bisphosphonates offering a level of protection against COVID-19.

 Bisphosphonates have been used to reduce fracture rates in children with the disease osteogenesis imperfecta and to treat otosclerosis by minimizing bone loss.

 Other bisphosphonates, including medronate (R1=H, R2=H) and oxidronate (R1=H, R2=OH), are mixed with radioactive technetium and injected, as a way to image bone and detect bone disease.

 Adverse effects

 Common

-Oral bisphosphonates can cause upset stomach and inflammation and erosions of the esophagus, which is the main problem of oral N-containing preparations, that is ones containing "normal" unbranched chains.
+Oral bisphosphonates can cause upset stomach and inflammation and erosions of the esophagus, which is the main problem of oral N-containing preparations, that is, ones containing "normal" unbranched chains.
 This can be prevented by remaining seated upright for 30 to 60 minutes after taking the medication.
 Intravenous bisphosphonates can give fever and flu-like symptoms after the first infusion, which is thought to occur because of their potential to activate human γδ T cells.

 Bisphosphonates, when administered intravenously for the treatment of cancer, have been associated with osteonecrosis of the jaw (ONJ), with the mandible twice as frequently affected as the maxilla and most cases occurring following high-dose intravenous administration used for some cancer patients.
-Some 60% of cases are preceded by a dental surgical procedure (that involves the bone), and it has been suggested that bisphosphonate treatment should be postponed until after any dental work to eliminate potential sites of infection (the use of antibiotics may otherwise be indicated prior to any surgery).
+Phossy jaw has been described since Victorian times.
+Some 60% of cases are preceded by a dental surgical procedure (that involves the bone), and it has been suggested that bisphosphonate treatment should be postponed until after any dental work to eliminate potential sites of infection (the use of antibiotics may otherwise be indicated before any surgery).

-A number of cases of severe bone, joint, or musculoskeletal pain have been reported, prompting labeling changes.
+Several cases of severe bone, joint, or musculoskeletal pain have been reported, prompting labeling changes.

-Some studies have identified bisphosphonate use as a risk factor for atrial fibrillation (AF), though meta-analysis of them finds conflicting reports.
-As of 2008, the US Food and Drug Administration did not recommend any alteration in prescribing of bisphosphonates based on AF concerns.
+Some studies have identified bisphosphonate use as a risk factor for atrial fibrillation (AF), though a meta-analysis of them found conflicting reports.
+As of 2008, the US Food and Drug Administration did not recommend any alteration in the prescribing of bisphosphonates based on AF concerns.
 More recent meta-analyses have found strong correlations between bisphosphonate use and development of AF, especially when administered intravenously, but that a significantly increased risk of AF that required hospitalization did not have an attendant increased risk of stroke or cardiovascular mortality.